-(j) Army Physical Training Corps.
+(j) Army Physical Training Corps (PT Instructors, Coaches Sports & Games)

-(k) Defence Security Corps.
+(k) Defence Security Corps (Security of important area)

-13. At the time of independence in 1947, due to partition of India, the old Indian Army was also divided.
-Since then the Army has constantly re-organised and modernized to suit the modern day warfare.
+14. At the time of independence in 1947, due to partition of India, the old Indian Army was also divided.
+Since then the Army has been constantly re-organised and modernized to suit the modern day warfare.
+In the army every operational task is performed with the help of all components of the Army i.e. combat arms, combat support arms and services.